penhauer/RobotCar-Slicing-Demo/README.md

-This project demonstrates a robot car streaming video to a remote server (the client) over a network, with control commands sent back to the car.
+This project demonstrates a robot car streaming video to a remote server (the controller) over a network, with control commands sent back to the car.
 The setup is designed to work in a 5G testbed with slicing capabilites.
 Two slices are configured for every UE; a **dedicated URLLC slice** (ultra-reliable low-latency communication) and a **best-effort slice**.
 Video streamed from UE1 (first car) passes thorugh the dedicated slice1, while for UE2, the traffic goes through the best effort slice2.

 The video is streamed to an edge server where controlling commands are sent back to the car; forming a closed control loop.
 In this case, UE1 is expected to perform better since it is attached to a dedicated slice.
 Conversely, in case an obstacle is close to UE2 (second car) as it is moving forward, the action to stop the car may not arrive in time to prevent the car from hitting the obstacle.